imccs9911/setupapp-mobileactivationd-patch/README.md

 `sudo ./palera1n.sh --tweaks <your ios version> --semi-tethered`

+and follow on screen instructions

+if you are doing this on ios 16, it will get stuck on "waiting for device in recovery mode"

+this will happen and the way to get past this is to control + c out of the script to exit the script

+and then force restart the device and when it gets to connect to itunes screen run the same script again

+`sudo ./palera1n.sh --tweaks <your ios version> --semi-tethered`

-and follow on screen instructions, it will boot into lock screen and press home or swipe up to unlock and it will show palera1n loader. you want to hit install, device will respring, press home button or swipe up to unlock and follow setup and it will not require activation to get to home screen. apps will open like normal.
+it will boot into lock screen and press home or swipe up to unlock and it will show palera1n loader. you want to hit install, device will respring, press home button or swipe up to unlock and follow setup and it will not require activation to get to home screen. apps will open like normal.

 # Warning
 - We are **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.
 While nothing should happen, jailbreaking has risks in itself. **If your device is stuck in recovery, please run one of the following:**